citixsysAvnish/iVendNext-Installation-Guide/README.md

     bench get-app hrms

-for the git clone error refer the setep 8 and install app with git user name and git public access tokne
+for the git clone error refer the setep 8 and install app with git user name and git public access token

 ### STEP 11: Create a new site
    sitename MUST end with .localhost for trying deployments locally.